jablonskidev/how-to-make-a-docs-site/README.md

 | **Need practical steps**       | Tutorials: learning skills          | How-to guides: solving problems   |
 | **Need theoretical knowledge** | Discussions: understanding concepts | Reference: looking up details     |

 If you plan your docs using these four types, then the purpose of each page will be clearer.
 That will make each resource easier to find and easier to maintain.
-To learn more, check out [Daniel Porcida's talk](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/).
+To learn more, check out [Daniele Procida's talk](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/).

 ### Page Structure